 Mix it up a little

 Try jazzing up your front entry with a pot that contrasts rather than melds with the architectural style of your house.
-Formal bricks get a jump start from an exuberant tropical elephant’s ear (Xanthosoma aurea ‘Lime Zinger’, Zones 9–11, far right), while a country cottage gets spiffed up a bit with a topiary standard in a formal cube pot (near right).
+Formal bricks get a jump start from an exuberant tropical elephant’s ear (Xanthosoma aurea ‘Lime Zinger’, Zones 9–11, right), while a country cottage gets spiffed up a bit with a topiary standard in a formal cube pot (left).

 Go for the WOW!